On 1 October our new campaign, TRASH, launched to raise awareness of the forgotten victims of the dairy industry – male calves!

 Street Action Events

-And lastly, throughout October we'll be hosting a number of educational Street Action Events across the UK to encourage the public to choose plant-based products.
-Events will take place in eight cities from Glasgow to London and feature an 8-foot-tall inflatable milk carton.
-The Street Action Events will collaborate with local vegan groups to inspire positive discussions about veganism and dairy alternatives.
+And lastly, throughout October we hosted a number of educational Street Action Events across the UK to encourage the public to choose plant-based products.
+Events took place in eight cities from Glasgow to London and featured an 8-foot-tall inflatable milk carton.
+The Street Action Events collaborated with local vegan groups to inspire positive discussions about veganism and dairy alternatives.

-Have a read about the success of our first action in London.
+Have a read about the success of our London action and watch the video below to see what we got up to.

 The best thing to do in order to stop supporting the cruel dairy industry is to try dairy-free!
 It's easy, healthy and tasty.
 You can still have chocolate, cake, yogurt, cream, milk and cheese alternatives!